Afischbacher/Nhl.Api/README.md

 Either commands, from Package Manager Console or .NET Core CLI, will download and install all required dependencies.

-## Implementation
+## Implementation ⚒

-If you are using any type of a inversion of control or dependency injection library such as the one in .NET Core or Unity, it's very simple to implement, or you can create an instance of the `NhlApi` class and use the API as you would like.
+If you are using any type of a inversion of control or dependency injection library such as the built in library within .NET Core, Unity, or AutoFac.
+It's very simple to implement, or you can create an instance of the `NhlApi` class and use the API as you would like.

 ### .NET Core
 `builder.Services.AddTransient<INhlApi, NhlApi>();`